 Appearance.

-Although breeders tried to spread the word about the many health benefits of the German Shepherd’s newly achieved proper gait, it’s nothing more than smokes and mirrors.
+Although breeders tried to spread the word about the many health benefits of the German Shepherd’s newly achieved proper gait, it’s nothing more than smoke and mirrors.

 Furthermore, the new back type was even harmful to the breed.

-It’s not quite known who exactly started this dog breed type but many potential owners and so-called German Shepherd breeders were attracted to the new look.
+It’s not quite known who exactly started this type but many potential owners and so-called German Shepherd breeders were attracted to the new look.

 Many loved the new gait in the show ring as well as the overall look of the German Shepherd roach back and the unnatural stance the dog now took due to the lowered hind legs.